Types of Reactors in Industries (Pharma, chemical, petrochemical)

 1. Batch Reactor

 A batch reactor is the simplest type of reactor that consists of agitator and had a provision to apply utilities to heat ot cool the reaction mass.
 This is a closed system in which there is no flow of material entering or exiting the system.
 In the batch reactor, raw materials are charged into the reactor and allow to get agitation.
 Jackets are provided to the batch reactors where we can apply utilities to heat or cool the reaction mass according to the process requirement.
-These are mostly used in the pharmaceutical industry and also prepare solution i.e dosing chemicals etc. Batch reactors are used for chemical preparation, fermentation, crystallization and etc.
+These are mostly used in the pharmaceutical industry and also prepare solutions, i.e. dosing chemicals, etc. Batch reactors are used for chemical preparation, fermentation, crystallization and etc.

 2. Continuous stirred tank reaction (CSTR)